-All faculty are notified of this policy and, by signing an acknowledgement, they have read and accept the policies and procedures delineated in the CUSOM Faculty Handbook and are attesting to agreement with abiding by this policy.
+All faculty are notified of this policy and, by signing an acknowledgement, they have read and accept the policies and procedures delineated in the DO Academic Bulletin and the Campbell University Faculty Handbook and are attesting to agreement with abiding by this policy.
 Each faculty member is required to acknowledge their review of the Faculty Handbook annually.
 New faculty will acknowledge reviewing the Faculty Handbook upon signing their contract, and thereafter review on an annual basis as cited previously.
 As noted above, this policy will be reviewed at the beginning of any committee meeting regarding student academic performance in which a conflict of interest may exist.
 Reminders of the policy are also made at one or more scheduled Faculty and Staff Meetings annually.
 CUSOM Professional Development programs also include discussions related to this topic.